-The required community contribution for a project must be directly related to activities approved in the application by the Provincial Fuel Management Working Group and can be funded from a number of sources, including:
+The required community contribution for a project must be directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group and can be funded from a number of sources, including:

-- Cash contribution from local government (e.g. general revenue or reserve funds) - In-kind contribution from local government, directly related to activities approved in the application by the Provincial Fuel Management Working Group, including: - o Staff time directly related to the development of a CWPP (e.g. supervision and travel) - o Use of local government meeting space or other resources - Local government administration of the project and grant funding - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, cash donation to the project) - Other grant funding (see below)
+- Cash contribution from local government (e.g. general revenue or reserve funds) - In-kind contribution from local government, directly related to activities approved in the application by the Strategic Wildfire Prevention Working Group, including: - Staff time directly related to the development of a CWPP (e.g. supervision and travel) - Use of local government meeting space or other resources - Local government administration of the project and grant funding - Cash or other contributions from the community (e.g. volunteer labour or use of equipment, cash donation to the project) - Other grant funding (see below)